Buccaneers, Falcons motivated to finish 2nd in NFC South

 “It’s part of the business,” Koetter said.
 “I’m sure it will be a little weird on game day, but as we stand here today you are just digging into the film and trying to figure out how to attack that defense because they are playing really, really good on defense right now.”

 Another former Tampa Bay head coach, Raheem Morris, has been on the Atlanta staff since Quinn’s first season in 2015.
-Morris switched from receivers coach to the secondary seven weeks ago and has helped spark a defensive turnaround in the second half of the season.
+Morris switched from receivers coach to the secondary seven weeks ago and has helped spark a defensive turnaround in the second half of the season that has earned him the defensive coordinator job in 2020.
 Morris went 17-31 at Tampa Bay from 2009-11.

 LONG DAY